Environmental Social Governance.

 INDUSTRY NATURE RISK

 Oil and gas exploration activity, especially drilling, by its nature is risky.
 Where explroation is successful, drilling operations can be affected by breakdowns, adverse weather conditions, site and geographical conditions, operational risks, shortage or delays in the delivery of rigs and/or other quipment, industrial disputes, government regulations, environmental issues and unanticipated costs.
 Hazards incident to the exploration and development of oil and gas properties such as unusual or unexpected formations, pressures or other factors are inherent in drilling and operating wells and may be encountered by the Company.
 Exploration may be unsuccessful.
-Explroation may prove to be more costly than expected or the proposed timing of explation may not be achieved, this potentially putting strains on the Company’s financial positions.
+Exploration may prove to be more costly than expected or the proposed timing of exploration may not be achieved, this potentially putting strains on the Company’s financial positions.

 BUSH FIRES